firmannf/firmannf.github.io/_posts/2016-11-05-Free-Service-and-Tools-For-IT-Students.md

 ---
 layout: post
 title: "Free Service and Tools for IT Students"
-description: "A list of free service and tools that can be "
+description: "A list of free service and tools that can be helpful for IT Students"
 tags: [Student, Info]
 comments: true
 image: